pawanperla/WORKINDIA/README.md

 ## Overview

-This Django application is designed to manage dining place bookings.
+This Node application is designed to manage dining place bookings.
 It includes functionalities for user registration, login, dining place management, and booking.
-The project uses Django's REST framework for API endpoints and includes encryption for stored notes.
+The project uses Express REST framework for API endpoints and includes encryption for stored notes.

 ## Features